cwahlfeldt/waffleiron-old/web/wp-content/plugins/filebird/readme.txt

 * Divi Builder plugin from ElegantThemes (PRO).

-* WP Bakery Page Builder - Top #1 page builder selling on CodeCanyon.
+* WPBakery Page Builder - Top #1 page builder selling on CodeCanyon.
 (PRO)

 * WPML - Best WP plugin to translate and display your website in any languages.